awsdocs/aws-systems-manager-user-guide/doc_source/execute-remote-commands.md

 # AWS Systems Manager Run Command<a name="execute-remote-commands"></a>

-AWS Systems Manager Run Command lets you remotely and securely manage the configuration of your managed instances\.
-A *managed instance* is any EC2 instance or on\-premises machine in your hybrid environment that has been configured for Systems Manager\.
+Run Command, a capability of AWS Systems Manager, lets you remotely and securely manage the configuration of your managed instances\.
+A *managed instance* is any Amazon Elastic Compute Cloud \(Amazon EC2\) instance or on\-premises machine in your hybrid environment that has been configured for Systems Manager\.
 Run Command enables you to automate common administrative tasks and perform one\-time configuration changes at scale\.
-You can use Run Command from the AWS Management Console, the AWS Command Line Interface, AWS Tools for Windows PowerShell, or the AWS SDKs\.
+You can use Run Command from the AWS Management Console, the AWS Command Line Interface \(AWS CLI\), AWS Tools for Windows PowerShell, or the AWS SDKs\.
 Run Command is offered at no additional cost\.

-Administrators use Run Command to perform the following types of tasks on their managed instances: install or bootstrap applications, build a deployment pipeline, capture log files when an instance is terminated from an Auto Scaling group, and join instances to a Windows domain\.
+Administrators use Run Command to perform the following types of tasks on their managed instances: install or bootstrap applications, build a deployment pipeline, capture log files when an instance is removed from an Auto Scaling group, and join instances to a Windows domain\.

 **Getting Started**
 The following table includes information to help you get started with Run Command\.